awsdocs/iam-user-guide/doc_source/reference_policies_variables.md

 **Important**
 Key names are case\-insensitive\.
 For example, `aws:CurrentTime` is equivalent to `AWS:currenttime`\.

 The values for `aws:username`, `aws:userid`, and `aws:principaltype` depend on what type of principal initiated the request\.
-For example, the request could be made using the credentials of an AWS account, an IAM user, an IAM role, and so on\.
-The following shows values for these keys for different types of principal\.
+For example, the request could be made using the credentials of an IAM user, an IAM role, or the AWS account root user\.
+The following shows values for these keys for different types of principals\.

 For the items in this note the following:
 + *not present* means that the value is not in the current request information, and any attempt to match it fails and causes the statement to be invalid\.